 As you may know, WooCommerce ships with a basic coupon system.
 It works perfectly if you want to offer one-off coupons or discounts.
 The problem is, that system doesn’t offer you any way to create advanced WooCommerce discount rules.

 By learning how to create WooCommerce discount rules, you can offer more creative and enticing coupons, such as those that target specific types of users.
 You might also want to set up multiple rules that work side by side, which is something you can do using Advanced Coupons.

 In this article, we’ll show how to create WooCommerce discount rules that benefit your store.
-Let’s get to it!
+We’ll also discuss the basics of discount rules in WooCommerce.
+Let’s get into it!

 What Are WooCommerce Discount Rules?

 Out of the box, WooCommerce includes a fully-working coupon system.
 That system lets you configure discount types, usage restrictions, and limits for your coupons: